Central Processing Technology Technical Certificate

 - Submit an Application for Admission to the Admissions department and turn in everything required to be admitted as a student at NSCC.
 Please be sure you provide everything Admissions needs from you or you will not be eligible for an interview for the Central Processing Technology program.

-- Submit a program application (found in the Application Packet link to the right) and a complete set of transcripts (high school and college) to the department secretary in office D-27 or fax it to 615-353-3608.
+- Submit a program application (found in the Application Packet link to the right) and a complete set of transcripts (high school and college) to the department Enrollment Coordinator in office D-28.

-- You must have completed any required college-prep courses (as determined by placement test scores) before an interview will be granted.
-These courses include: MATH 0810, READ 0810, ENGL 0810 and any ESOL classes.
+- You must complete any required college-prep courses (as determined by placement test scores) before enrollment in the program.
+These courses include READ 0810, ENGL 0810 and any ESOL classes (MATH is NOT required).

 - The application process MUST be completed no later than the above stated deadlines.
 Incomplete applications may not be eligible for selection.
 Incomplete applications or applications without attached transcripts will NOT be considered for selection.